This is a Synthetic World: Three Essays on Causal Inference, Applied Econometrics, and Machine Learning for Policy Analysis

 Why Hawaii?

-- Most extreme U.S. COVID containment policy
+- Most extreme U.S. COVID containment policy, more so than any other state in the country

-- Introduced a mandatory 14-day quarantine on all arrivals (March 26, 2020)
+- Introduced a mandatory 14-day quarantine on all arrivals (March 26, 2020) until September 2020

 - Effectively sealed borders and shut down tourism